radarsu/me/README.md

 - <strong>Entity vs Model</strong> - use model, as it's part of MVC naming.
 - <strong>Module vs Package</strong> - module for internal stuff, package for external libraries.
 - <strong>Page vs View</strong> - use view, as sometimes one page/view may be part of another one (also it's part of MVC).
+- <strong>Node.js vs NodeJS</strong> - Node.js, it's how it stands at their official page.

 ## Other
 - When there is no certain logical order in elements, object keys or function call order - sort everything alphabetically.